auth0/docs/articles/quickstart/webapp/golang/interactive.md

 Next, configure the OAuth2 and OpenID Connect packages.

 Create a file called `auth.go` in the `platform/authenticator` folder.
-In this package, create a method to configure and return <a href="https://godoc.org/golang.org/x/oauth2" target="_blank">OAuth2</a> and
+In this package, create a method to configure and return <a href="https://godoc.org/golang.org/x/oauth2" target="_blank" rel="noreferrer">OAuth2</a> and
-<a href="https://godoc.org/github.com/coreos/go-oidc" target="_blank">OIDC</a> clients, and another one to verify an ID Token.
+<a href="https://godoc.org/github.com/coreos/go-oidc" target="_blank" rel="noreferrer">OIDC</a> clients, and another one to verify an ID Token.

 ## Set up your application routes {{{ data-action=code data-code="router.go" }}}

 Create a file called `router.go` in the `platform/router` folder.
-In this package, create a method to configure and return our routes using <a href="https://github.com/gin-gonic/gin" target="_blank">github.com/gin-gonic/gin</a>.
+In this package, create a method to configure and return our routes using <a href="https://github.com/gin-gonic/gin" target="_blank" rel="noreferrer">github.com/gin-gonic/gin</a>.
 You will be passing an instance of `Authenticator` to the method, for use with the `login` and `callback` handlers.

 ::: note
-The router uses the <a href="https://github.com/gin-contrib/sessions" target="_blank">github.com/gin-contrib/sessions</a> middleware to manage our cookie-based sessions.
+The router uses the <a href="https://github.com/gin-contrib/sessions" target="_blank" rel="noreferrer">github.com/gin-contrib/sessions</a> middleware to manage our cookie-based sessions.
 :::

 ## Add login to your application {{{ data-action=code data-code="login.go" }}}